Golf Tutorials

 Let's clear this up first: The name "reverse hinge" is a little misleading.
 You're not actually bending your wrists backward in a way that feels unnatural or opposite to a normal hinge.
 Instead, the technique describes a specific sequence of unhinging and rehinging the wrists through impact, designed almost exclusively for high-tariff finesse shots like the flop shot.

 In a standard pitch or chip shot, a golfer typically hinges their wrists on the backswing and tries to maintain that angle for as long as possible on the downswing, compressing the ball with forward shaft lean.
-This de-lofts the club and produces a lower, more controlled, and predictable a new, running shot.
+This de-lofts the club and produces a lower, more controlled, and predictable shot.

 The reverse hinge does the opposite.
 You are intentionally releasing the clubhead early and with speed.
 The goal is to allow the clubhead to pass the hands right at impact.
 This action adds dynamic loft and, most importantly, allows the bounce - the rounded sole of the wedge - to slide under the ball and across the turf without digging.
 Think of it less as a "hit" and more of a "glide" under the ball.
 The "reverse" sensation comes as your wrists subtly re-hinge after the club has made contact, a natural result of releasing the clubhead properly.